dannyvankooten/gozer/README.md

 Page content here.
 ```

+**djot note** djot has not settled on a syntax for front matter.
+Until [issue #35](https://github.com/jgm/djot/issues/35) is resolved, TOML front matter in djot documents are used.

 ### Templates
 The default template for every page is `default.html`.
 You can override it by setting the `template` variable in your front matter.